Surprising Primary Wins for Pro-Life Women

 “Those who believe the [William F.] Buckley rule, that conservatives should vote for the ‘rightward-most viable candidate,’ know that the party establishment rarely followed it.
 If it had, it might have been taken seriously when addressing O’Donnell’s shortcomings,” charged J.P.
 Freire in the Washington Examiner.

 The Family Research Council’s McClusky takes a cooler view, but he agrees that the GOP leadership has stumbled when backing candidates like Florida’s Charlie Crist and Rhode Island’s Lincoln Chafee, who failed to win Republican Senate primaries.

 “If he won, Mike Castle would have been the next Arlen Specter or the next Jim Jeffords [senators who switched political parties],” said McClusky, who has spoken before Tea Party groups and says they are open to life issues.

 Brian Burch, president of CatholicVote.org, an online movement of lay Catholics involved in issue advocacy and electoral politics that reports about 550,000 members, says the Tea Party movement includes many “independent Catholics” frustrated with the political status quo.

 “It’s no secret that, for the sake of winning seats, the northeast Republican leadership has been willing to compromise the party platform, which has been pro-life,” said Burch.

 “In the past, Christine O’Donnell would have lost,” he added.
 “She won with the support and passion of the Tea Party movement, a bipartisan movement that includes Catholic independents.”

-With less than two months to go before the midterm elections, some Republican leaders may still be on the fence about O’Donnell, but they’re scrambling to shore up their credibility with the party’s base, including the Tea Party newcomers.
+With midterm elections fast approaching, some Republican leaders may still be on the fence about O’Donnell, but they’re scrambling to shore up their credibility with the party’s base, including the Tea Party newcomers.

 Joan Frawley Desmond writes from Chevy Chase, Maryland.